a-schulz/esp32-temperature-sensor/README.md

 - Breadboard (optional)
 - USB cable for connecting ESP32 to computer

+## Software Requirements

+- PlatformIO IDE
+- DHT sensor library by Adafruit

+## Installation

+1. Install PlatformIO IDE.
+2. Clone this repository or download the project files.
+3. Open the project in PlatformIO.
+4. Install the required libraries specified in `platformio.ini`.

 ## Wiring

 Connect the DHT11 sensor to the ESP32 as follows: